alexcrist/climbing-tick-list/README.md

 ## To Do

-- Make sidebar functional
-  - Click to jump to sections
 - Curent section is bolded in sidebar
 - Spice up the homepage
 - Add filter functionality to homepage
   - Filter by grade, area, style, etc.